Gallery-of-Kaeon/Kaeon-FUSION/README.md

 Third parties may also write their own ONE+ directives using our [ONE+ Directive Development Framework](https://github.com/Gallery-of-Kaeon/Kaeon-FUSION/blob/master/Kaeon%20FUSION/Module%20Development%20Framework/Directives/README.md), as well as their own ONE+ alternate syntaxes using out [ONE+ Alternate Syntax Development Framework](https://github.com/Gallery-of-Kaeon/Kaeon-FUSION/blob/master/Kaeon%20FUSION/Module%20Development%20Framework/Syntaxes/README.md).

+_NOTE: These are for the Java version of Kaeon FUSION, which is now depricated._

 ### Is Kaeon FUSION a LISP?